-To illustrate the difficulties facing producers, the study found that consumers in the UK considered welfare standards and freshness to be more important factors when buying eggs than their impact on the environment.
-More encouragingly, the choice experiments reported in section 3, demonstrate that many consumers in the UK and Spain are willing to pay a premium for eggs with a lower carbon footprint though, again, the highest premiums tended to be associated with production methods linked to higher welfare standards.
+Consumers in the UK considered welfare standards and freshness more important considerations when buying eggs than their impact on the environment.
+Nevertheless, the choice experiments demonstrate that many consumers in the UK and Spain are willing to pay a premium for eggs with a lower carbon footprint though, again, higher premiums are associated with production methods linked to higher welfare standards.
 In the UK, premiums were found to be higher for consumers who had recently been reminded of the consequences of global warming, suggesting that if public concerns grow around global warming, farmers should be able to attract substantially better prices for eggs with a lower carbon footprint (part of which could come from improved feed and feeding technologies such as those being developed in Feed-a-Gene).

-Results from the Spanish study suggested that consumers are willing to pay a premium for a reduction in greenhouse gas emissions and water use associated with free-range and caged egg production, but only when these reductions are relatively high (at least 20%).
-This may suggest that consumers in Spain feel that the costs of achieving modest environmental improvements should be borne by producers and that they are only willing to pay to achieve higher levels of improvement.
+Results from the Spanish study suggested that in Spain consumers are willing to pay a premium for a reduction in greenhouse gas emissions and water use associated with free-range and caged egg production, but only when these reductions are relatively high (at least 20%).
+This may suggest that Spanish consumers feel that the costs of achieving modest environmental improvements should be borne by producers and that they are only willing to pay to achieve higher levels of improvement.